KKlob/Blogly-Exercise/README.md

 # Blogly-Exercise
 Springboard provided exercise on SQLAlchemy

 Part 1 of exercise complete.

+Part 2 complete on 4/11/2022.

-Will update Readme + files when finished with part 2
+Will update readme when Part 3 is finished + pushed